+We would like to thank Thomas Wahl and Ravi Sundaram for their input to the paper.
 We would like to thank the audiences at the following universities for their valuable feedback.
 The last author has given talks in the summer of 2014 at (in chronological order) University of Erlangen-Nuernberg, Technical University of Darmstadt, ETH Zurich and Harvard University.
 We thank Reshef Meir for suggesting a flaw in our old definition of quasi-perfect.

-We would like to thank Ian and Pam Holland and several Karl Lieberherr's students for their support of the Karl Lieberherr Fund at Northeastern University which has supported Ahmed Abdelmeged for the summer 2013 and Ruiyang Xu for the summer 2014.
+We would like to thank Ian and Pamela Holland and several of Karl Lieberherr's students for their support of the Karl Lieberherr Fund at Northeastern University which has financed Ahmed Abdelmeged for the summer 2013 and Ruiyang Xu for the summer 2014.
 We thank Novartis, Switzerland for their support of the early years of this research.